moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* StartGroup: The start Group ID, plus 1.
-A value of 0 means the latest group.
+* Subscribe Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
+See ({{sub-filter}}).

-* StartObject: The start Object ID, plus 1.
-A value of 0 means the latest object.
+* StartGroup: The start Group ID.

-This field is not present when Start Group is 0.
+* StartObject: The start Object ID within the group corresponding to the StartGroup.

-* EndGroup: The end Group ID, plus 1.
-A value of 0 means the subscription is open-ended and continues to the end of the track.
+* EndGroup: The end Group ID.
+If omitted means, subscription is open-ended and continues to the end of the track.

-* EndObject: The end Object ID, plus 1.
-A value of 0 means the entire group is requested.
-This field is not present when End Group is 0.
+* EndObject: The end Object ID.
+This field MUST NOT be present if the EndGroup is omitted.

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}

 On successful subscription, the publisher MUST reply with a SUBSCRIBE_OK, allowing the subscriber to determine the start group/object when not explicitly